huggingface/blog/rearchitecting-uploads-and-downloads.md

 The write path is more complex to optimize upload speeds and provide additional security guarantees.
 Like reads, upload requests are routed to a CAS server, but instead of querying at the file level [we operate on chunks](https://huggingface.co/blog/from-files-to-chunks).
 As matches are found, the CAS server instructs the client (e.g., [huggingface_hub](https://github.com/huggingface/huggingface_hub)) to transfer only the necessary (new) chunks.
 The chunks are validated by CAS before uploading them to S3.

-There are many implementation details to address, such as network constraints or storage overhead, which we’ll cover in future posts.
+There are many implementation details to address such as network constraints and storage overhead which we’ll cover in future posts.
 For now, let's look at how reads currently look.
-The first diagram below shows the read and write paths as they currently look today:
+The first diagram below show the read and write path as they currently look today:

 <figure class="image text-center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/rearchitecting-uploads-and-downloads/old-read-write-path.png" alt="Old read and write sequence diagram" width=100%>